mrchristine/spark-examples-dbc/README.md

 # spark-examples-dbc
 Databricks GitHub Repository for Jar Based Jobs

+This branch tracks the Apache Spark 2.0 examples.